foundersandcoders/our-site-v3/src/forms/apply/index.md

     type: longtext
     label: If you answered "no" to the previous question, please briefly describe your other commitments
     required: false
-  - id: post-course
-    label: Do you plan to seek employment through Founders and Coders during or after the course?
-    type: select
-    options:
-      - Yes
-      - No
   - id: community
     label: Have you been involved in our community?
     type: multiple